billyws/feedback_app/README.md

-# Feedback App - React App Project
+# Feedback App - React Project

 This project was based on Travesy Media's Udemy course on the React.